aspose-barcode/Aspose.BarCode-Documentation/java/release-notes/php-via-java-release-notes/php-via-java-release-notes-2021/aspose-barcode-for-php-via-java-21-6/_index.md

 ## **Public API and Backward Incompatible Changes**
 - Updated function Complexbarcode->ComplexBarcodeGenerator->save($imagePath, $imageFormat)
   type of $imageFormat changed from string to BarCodeImageFormat
-- Updated function Complexbarcode->ComplexBarcodeGenerator->generateBarcodeImage(int $format)
+- Updated function Complexbarcode->ComplexBarcodeGenerator->generateBarcodeImage($format)
-  type of $imageFormat changed from string to BarCodeImageFormat
+  type of $format changed from string to BarCodeImageFormat
 - Updated function Generation->BarcodeGenerator->save($imagePath, $imageFormat)
   type of $imageFormat changed from string to BarCodeImageFormat
-- Updated function Generation->BarcodeGenerator->generateBarcodeImage(int $format)
+- Updated function Generation->BarcodeGenerator->generateBarcodeImage($format)
-   type of $imageFormat changed from string to BarCodeImageFormat
+   type of $format changed from string to BarCodeImageFormat